blahberi/Yandi-Parazi/README.md

     }
 }
 ```
-Now the service registration process is more fluent and streamlined.
+Now the service registration process is much more fluent and streamlined.
 ```csharp
 IServiceProvider serviceProvider = new ServiceProviderBuilder()
     .RegisterCustomSingleton<IFoo, Foo>() // Default factory method